fish-shell/fish-shell/doc_src/cmds/fish.rst

 The following options are available:

 **-c** or **--command=COMMAND**
-    Evaluate the specified commands instead of reading from the commandline, passing additional positional arguments through ``$argv``.
+    Evaluate the specified commands instead of reading from the commandline.
+    Any additional positional arguments are used as ``$argv``.

 **-C** or **--init-command=COMMANDS**
     Evaluate specified commands after reading the configuration but before executing command specified by **-c** or reading interactive input.